 "Boy!
 I hope Mr. Jones brings his horny toad!"
 I said hopefully.

 That done it!
-"You hush your mouth right now or I'll wash it out with soap!
+"You hush your mouth right now or I'll wash it out with soap for you!
 Do you hear me?
 You better answer me!
-George Earl, you better answer me or I'll come and wear you out right now!"
+George Earl, you better answer me or I'll come in there right now and wear you out!"

 "She was a nice lady, and we have to go pay our respects!"
 Mom finished all in one breath.

 "Keep your mouth shut stupid!"
-I thought to myself, then lost myself to thought once again.
+I thought to myself, then almost instantly lost myself to thought once again.
 "Next thing she'll have us doin' is sittin' in there with her!"

-Another thing that impressed me was when confronted by some enemy, the horny toad (actually - horned lizard . . . ) could ooze blood out of his eyes, and I've heard tell they could spit blood too!
+Then I launched back into the 'horny toad' train of thought.
+Another thing that impressed me about them was when confronted by some enemy, the horny toad (actually - horned lizard . . . ) could ooze blood out of his eyes, and I've heard tell they could spit blood too!
 Someone once told me that it was poison blood!
-At any rate, it was an ordeal of much curiosity to me!
+At any rate, it was an ordeal of massive curiosity to me!

-Back to ealier that afternoon when we was being forced to get all churchified and clean and everthing . . .
+Back to earlier that afternoon when we was having to get all churchified and clean and everthing . . .
 I couldn't believe I was sassing Momma and gettin' by with it.
 Bout that time I heard one of the girls screaming from getting soap in her eyes.
 "Ahaaa," I thought.
 She's busy is the reason I didn't get a swat!
 But she never forgot an incident like that.
-The offense would not leave momma's memory for years and reverberations from a crime like that could continue for days.
+The offense would not leave mommas memory for years and reverberations from a crime like that could continue for days.

 Nothing doing, but, we were going!
 So, here we were.
 Just Garry Don Dooley and me.
 We'd already been in there and sat until we were run out for playing.
 Momma kept telling me to "be quiet or you'll wake the dead!"